Updated 22/05/26

 - If the dye does not spill → there may be a blockage or functional obstruction

-When an HSG suggests fallopian tube blockage, it can be emotionally difficult news to receive.
+For most women, when an HSG suggests fallopian tube blockage, it can be emotionally difficult news to receive.

 After going through the discomfort of a hysterosalpingogram to check the patency of your fallopian tubes, you may be handed a report stating that one or both tubes appear blocked.